 In 2006, Chief Holt began working part-time for the Bluffdale Fire Department, where he was a Captain over medical training and oversaw the medical training and Image Trend reporting software for fire and medical calls.
 He has assisted several agencies throughout the Salt Lake Valley in setting up their Image Trend-reporting software.
 Chief Holt is also able to work part-time for the Bureau of Emergency Medical Services, where he set up the Image Trend software for the State of Utah, and assists the State in training rural EMS agencies on how to use that same software.

 Chief Holt has 24 years of firefighting experience.
 He oversees the day-to-day operations of A-Shift for Draper Fire.
-He is also the medical battalion chief and oversees medical operations for Draper Fire Department.
-He puts his software management skill to use for us, and oversees the reporting management and various other software used in the department.
+He is also the medical battalion chief and oversees medical operations for the Draper Fire Department.
+He puts his software management skills to use for us and oversees the reporting management and various other software used in the department.

 Battalion Chief Cody Jolley